-The Tianyige shumu 天一閣書目 "Catalogue of the Hall of Celestial Unity" is a catalogue of the library of the Tianyige Studio 天一閣.
-The 10 juan "scrolls" long book, with one additional juan including stone tablet inscriptions (Bei mu 碑目) was compiled by the Qing period 清 (1644-1911) scholar Fan Maozhu 范懋柱 (1718－1788).
 Fan Maozhu was a descendant of Fan Qin 范欽 (1506-1585), a famous collector of books, and inherited his forebear's library.
-As owner of one of the largest libraries of the country he was consulted during the compilation of the reprint series Siku quanshu 四庫全書.
+As owner of one of the largest libraries of the country he was consulted during the compilation of the imperial series Siku quanshu 四庫全書.
 The categories of the Tianyige shumu are roughly identical to those in the Siku quanshu and might have played a decisive role for the large imperial collection.

 The Tianyige Library is the oldest, and one of the largest private libraries in China.
 It is located in Ningbo 寧波, Zhejiang, and was inaugurated in 1532 by Fan Qin.
-Fan Qin who climbed the ladder of carrer up to a position in the Ministry of War, loved reading and collecting books.
-In his early years he was disappointed by the condition of books present in the Wanjuanlou Library 萬卷樓 of Feng Fang 豐坊.
-Feng Fang entrusted a lot of his books to Fan Qin.
-Fan Qin and his collegue Wang Shizhen 王世貞 copied a lot of rare books from various libraries and started establishing their own library.
+Fan Qin, who climbed the ladder of carrer up to a position in the Ministry of War, loved reading and collecting books.
+In his early years he was disappointed by the condition of books present in the Wanjuanlou Library 萬卷樓 of Feng Fang 豐坊 (1492-1563).
+Feng Fang entrusted many of his books to Fan Qin.
+Fan Qin and his colleague Wang Shizhen 王世貞 (1526-1590) copied numerous rare books from various libraries and started establishing their own library.

 The first juan of the Tianyige shumu includes one very large book presented by the emperor, two books for which the emperor wrote calligraphy for the title, two books with illustrations presented by the emperor, and a list of 696 books that the family Fan presented to the emperor.